zitadel/terraform-provider-zitadel/docs/resources/idp_oidc.md

 ### Optional

+- `auto_linking` (String) Enable if users should get prompted to link an existing ZITADEL user to an external account if the selected attribute matches, supported values: AUTO_LINKING_OPTION_UNSPECIFIED, AUTO_LINKING_OPTION_USERNAME, AUTO_LINKING_OPTION_EMAIL
 - `name` (String) Name of the IDP
 - `scopes` (Set of String) the scopes requested by ZITADEL during the request on the identity provider